YSayaovong/Prolec-GE-BOM-Analytics/README.md

 ---

 ## Disclaimer
-This project was originally performed using internal Prolec-GE production data.
-The dataset has been replaced with a representative simulation to protect proprietary information.
-The analytical structure, KPIs, and methodology reflect the actual work performed.
+This project was originally developed using internal Prolec-GE production data.
+To protect confidential and proprietary information, all datasets, identifiers, and business-specific details have been replaced with representative simulated data.
+The analytical approach, KPIs, workflow, and methodology accurately reflect the engineering work performed..